Alain BouchardFounder and Executive Chairman of the Board

 Brian HannaschPresident and Chief Executive Officer

-From 2000 to 2001, Mr. Hannasch was Vice‑President of Operations for Bigfoot Food Stores LLC, a 225 unit convenience store chain in the U.S. Midwest acquired by Alimentation Couche‑Tard in 2001, from 2000 to 2001.
-Prior to that, he was at BP Amoco from 1989 to 2000, and held various positions of increasing responsibility.
-His last position with BP Amoco was Vice-President of Marketing for the U.S. Midwest Business Unit.
+Mr. Hannasch was Vice President of Operations for Bigfoot Food Stores LLC, a 225-unit convenience store chain in the U.S. Midwest acquired by Alimentation Couche‑Tard in 2001, from 2000 to 2001.
+Prior to that, he was at BP Amoco from 1989 to 2000, and held various positions of increasing responsibility including Vice-President of Marketing for the U.S. Midwest Business Unit.

-Ms. Kau previously held the position of President at Mobilia, a family business, from 1986 to 2011, where her main focus was on brand building and growing the retail network throughout Québec and Ontario.
-Ms. Kau is passionate about entrepreneurship and serves as a Governor of the Young Chamber of Commerce, for whom she is a mentor for 4 young up-and-coming entrepreneurs.
-She has herself received several accolades for her business acumen and entrepreneurship, namely the prestigious Top 40 under 40 as well as the John Molson School of Business Award of Distinction.
+Ms. Kau is passionate about entrepreneurship.
+She serves as Governor of the Young Chamber of Commerce, where she mentors four young up-and-coming entrepreneurs.
+She has received several accolades for her business acumen and entrepreneurship, including Canada’s Top 40 under 40 and the John Molson School of Business Award of Distinction.

 Monique F. LerouxPresident of the International Cooperative Alliance

-Ms. Leroux also lends her time and support to a host of not-for-profit organizations.
+Ms. Leroux gives her time and support to several not-for-profit organizations.
 She is a Prime Ministerial appointee to the Canada-United States Council for Advancement of Women Entrepreneurs and Business Leaders, a member of the board of the Rideau Hall Foundation for the Governor General of Canada and a member of the board of directors of the Montréal Symphony Orchestra.

 Réal PlourdeCorporate Director

-Mr. Plourde was Chairman of the Board of the Corporation from September 2011 to September 2014.
-Mr. Plourde joined the Corporation in 1984 and served in a variety of roles, including Executive Vice-President from 2010 until his retirement in 2011, Chief Operating Officer, Vice-President of Development, Sales and Operations of the Corporation.
-Mr. Plourde began his career in various engineering projects in Canada and Africa.
+Mr. Plourde was Chairman of the Board from 2011 to 2014.
+He joined the company in 1984 and served in a variety of roles, including Executive Vice-President from 2010 until his retirement in 2011, Chief Operating Officer, Vice-President of Development, Sales and Operations, and Manager of Technical Services.
+Mr. Plourde began his career working on various engineering projects in Canada and Africa.

 Daniel RabinowiczCorporate Director

-Mr. Rabinowicz sits on the board of directors of Reitmans (Canada) Ltd, Wafu Inc., The Montreal Holocaust Memorial Centre and is also an Advisor to Skymax Outdoor Inc. Mr. Rabinowicz is the founder and former President of Bénévolat d’entraide aux communicateurs, a non-profit organization geared towards helping professionals in the communications industry in dealing with their personal, professional or financial problems, and remains on the organization’s management committee.
+Mr. Rabinowicz is a member of the board of directors of Reitmans Canada Limited since 2012 where he serves on the Corporate Governance and Human Resources Committee, Wafu Inc. and the Montréal Holocaust Museum.
+He is the founder and former President of Bénévolat d’entraide aux communicateurs, a non-profit organization that helps professionals in the communications industry deal with their personal, professional or financial problems, and remains on the organization’s management committee.